Utkar5hM/utkar5hm.github.io/site/content/post/2024-11-22-ebpf-vs-perf-schema.md

 ---

-During my time at IRIS NITK, I had the opportunity to work with a talented group of peers exploring distributed strategies for MariaDB.
-While I couldn’t dive deeply into every aspect, I gained valuable exposure, particularly to eBPF, which several colleagues were using for research and internal tools.
-That sparked my interest in the technology.
+During my time at IRIS NITK, I had the opportunity to work with a talented group of peers, While I was  exploring distributed strategies for MariaDB with a friend of mine.
+While I couldn’t dive deeply into every aspect, I gained valuable exposure, particularly to eBPF, which several guys were using for their own research and internal tools.

-After completing my internship, I began building an eBPF based monitoring tool to understand the space better.
+After completing my summer internship at Oracle, I began building an eBPF based monitoring tool to understand the it better.
 Although the initial version was completed, I didn’t revisit it for over a year.

 Recently, I decided to revisit the tool and evaluate its performance and usefulness.